logic-gu/logic-gu.github.io/lindstrom-lectures/the-lindstrom-lectures-2022.md

 year: 2022

+images:
-image: 2022-negri.jpg
+    - path: 2022-negri.jpg
+    - path: poster-2022.jpg
-image_caption: Sara Negri
+image_caption: The 2022 Lindström Lectures were delivered by Sara Negri
 ---

 The 2022 [Lindström Lectures]({% link lindstrom-lectures/index.md %}) were delivered in June 2022 by **Sara Negri**, Professor of Mathematics at the University of Genoa.